gurrrrrrett3/light/docs/api/network/messages/listening/connect.md

 [`#!luau light.disconnect()`](./disconnect.md).
 Message callbacks will be spawned asynchronously with thread reuse, to create a non-yielding callback you can use [`#!luau light.connect_sync()`](./connect_sync.md)

-!!! info "This function can error if there is already a callback connected."
+!!! tip "This function can error if there is already a callback connected."

     Consider calling [`#!luau light.disconnect()`](./disconnect.md) first if this is an issue.